 Teachers training with Chromebooks for digital learning

 We introduced BYOD into Primary in 2015 when Y5 and 6 were encouraged to bring tablets into school to allow for research in the classroom, supervised by the teacher.
 Year 12 and 13 VOLUNTARY BOYD were also encouraged to bring laptops into school to work in the library and help with research.
 Tablets were extended to Y4.
-Teachers in secondary have been trained in using the Chromebook as a teaching and learning device and their lessons have evolved over the year to take account of the Google suit of applications as we have, like many others, become a Google school.
+Teachers in secondary have been trained in using the Chromebook as a teaching and learning device and their lessons have evolved to take account of the Google suit of applications as we have, like many others, become a Google school.
 All our students in secondary and staff have Google E-mail accounts and have been using Google Classroom, Drive, Sites, Docs, Sheets and Slides as part of their development and learning.

 Research has shown that when a student brings their own device to school a significant change happens.
 They take responsibility for the care and treatment of the apparatus.
 From being a piece of school equipment it becomes their personal equipment.

 There are a number of ways of introducing devices into school.